darvark/lnx_logger/README.md

 While running the application, you can use these commands in the input line:

 - export: write log.csv and log.adi
+- export mylog.adi: write log.csv and custom ADIF file mylog.adi
 - invalid: mark the most recent QSO as invalid so it is skipped by exports
 - quit: exit the program

+## Function keys

+- F1: help/status hint
+- F2: prompt for ADIF filename, then export CSV and ADIF using the entered ADIF name
+- F3: recalculate statistics
+- F4: toggle DXCluster fullscreen view
+- F5: download the latest wl_cty.dat and reload CTY entries
+- F10: quit

 ## Data files

 The program expects the DXCC database file named wl_cty.dat in the working directory or in the build directory.

+When F5 is used, wl_cty.dat is downloaded and replaced in the current working directory.

 ## Notes